variantstudios/wisdomwaysacupuncture.com/_posts/2017-06-19-out-of-the-wood-and-into-the-fire-more-tips-for-keeping-your-fire-element-balanced-this-summer.md

 This is because the Fire Element is about heart connection.
 It’s about the joy of being together and the time of enjoying the fruition and fruits of our labor.

-### Fire "controls" Metal
+### Fire “controls” Metal

 On the 5 Elements chart, the Fire element is the one that “controls”, or keeps in check, the [Metal element](/2016/11/05/metal-season-the-time-for-learning-about-letting-go-but-that-whats-of-value-remains/); which is more about loss, letting go, and grieving.

-So when we don't have enough activities in our lives that nurture our Fire or heart, and that are about receiving and enjoying love; it's easy then for our Metal element to get out of check and for sorrow to set in.
+So when we don’t have enough activities in our lives that nurture our Fire or heart, and that are about receiving and enjoying love; it’s easy then for our Metal element to get out of check and for sorrow to set in.

 ### Do you have plans for nourishing your Fire Element this summer?